What to do if you have a blocked drain outside

 It’s vital to contact your local water company if your outside drains are shared, as the source of the blockage may be from another property and your own DIY fixes will not clear the issue in the long term.

-To find out if your outside drains are shared, contact your water sewerage company.
+To find out if your outside drains are shared, contact your water company.
 You can also check the deeds of your property or give your local authority a call.

-How to unblock a drain outside
+How to unblock an outside drain: The DIY fix

-There are steps you can take to fix an external blocked drain yourself, as long as it’s a fairly minor issue and it’s not a shared drain.
+There are steps you can take to fix a blocked drain yourself, as long as it’s a fairly minor issue and it’s not a shared drain.
 If you’re at all in doubt, get in touch with a professional plumber or drainage expert.
 They’ll have the tools to unblock the drain quickly and efficiently.
 Don’t attempt anything you’re not sure about.

-First, you need to work out where the blockage is and therefore who is responsible for unblocking it.
+First, you need to work out where the blockage is and therefore who is responsible for it.

 • Follow the DIY fix guide below if it’s a blockage you are responsible for as the property owner, and you’re looking for a quick fix.